Amsterdam-AI-Team/Tree_Detection_in_Aerial_Point_Clouds/README.md

 ## Performance

 We tested the pipeline on ground truth data of 600+ trees in several neighbourhoods in the Southeast and East of Amsterdam.
-Here, the model performed relatively well on solitary trees (recall of ~0.8) and not so well on dense clusters of trees (recall of 0.3-0.7).
+Here, the detection and localization of individual tree trunks worked relatively well for solitary trees (recall of ~0.8) and not so well for dense clusters of trees (recall of 0.3-0.7).
 Overall precision was around 0.6.

 ## Contributing